-- On average, more than 20 children enter care each day in Arizona. - There are thousands of abused and neglected children in Maricopa County.
-Currently, 700 CASA of Maricopa County volunteers are providing advocacy services for nearly 1,000 children in the county.
+- On average, 30 children enter care each day in Arizona. - There are over 9,000 abused and neglected children in Maricopa County alone.
+Currently, over 600 CASA of Maricopa County volunteers are providing advocacy services for nearly 1,000 children in the county.